Current Adult Community Group Schedule

 International Coffee Hour (Room 18)

-- Past topic: Dr. Heather Holleman’s book, The Six Conversations; Pathways to Connecting in an Age of Isolation and Incivility.
+- Past topic: The Alpha Course; Dr. Heather Holleman’s book, The Six Conversations; Pathways to Connecting in an Age of Isolation and Incivility.

 Spring 2022: Doctrines of Grace through the Hymns of the Church (Dan Waugh) video: Week 1, Week 2, Week 3, Week 4, Week 5), New Testament Foundations (team taught), Keep Awake: 1 Thessalonians (Dan Waugh), Sabbath Keeping (Amy Hendershott).